alexkarezin/jabref-wiki/Minutes.md

 - [ ] [PR status](https://github.com/JabRef/jabref/pulls)?
 - [ ] Financial Status

-## 2016-05-10
-- [x] Bundle Jabref for app stores?
-See [#1371](https://github.com/JabRef/jabref/issues/1179).
-- [x] evaluate auto update by students. maybe we should use something like texcenter that just displays a dialog and a link rather than auto downloading it (donations). we need to evaluate what install4j can do!
-- [x] We need to keep the number of issues down.
-The more issues we have the more immature and buggy our product looks.
-Other projects have pointed this out as well.
-- [x] focus of releases and work packages
-- [x] Close old waiting-for-feedback issues?
-Close after 4 weeks.
-- [x] Do not mark as bug if it wasn't reproduced yet
-- [x] Wiki Migration von Sourceforge - anything interesting still in the old wiki?
-Otherwise remove the link
-- [x] Developer++?

 ### Ongoing Discussions
 - [ ] Do we want to order JabRef gadgets, e.g., T-Shirts, mugs, stickers, etc.?
 - [ ] Ensure consistency of "file linking" actions - see also https://github.com/JabRef/jabref/issues/190